baptisteserandour/baptisteserandour/README.md

 - 👋 Hi, I’m @baptisteserandour
-- 👀 I’m interested in Data Science, Data Analysis, Niche Modelling, SDM and Ecology
+- 👀 I’m interested in Data Science, Data Analysis, Niche Modelling, SDM, Ecology and Oceanography
-- 🌱 I’m currently learning Data Science & AI at La Wagon Paris
+- 🌱 I have a PhD in Biological Oceanography with an expetise in Machine Learning (and plankton !)
 - 📫 How to reach me serandourbaptiste@gmail.com